smy1/swlab/README.md

 # swlab
 This repo contains codes (mostly Python) that I wrote for various projects that I lead as a postdoc in SW-Lab.
 The codes are stored in their respective project folders.
-As of 24.06.2024 (long count: 13.0.11.12.3, 8 Aq'ab'al), the repo only has one project folder, "Peekaboo".
+As of 05.07.2024 (long count: 13.0.11.12.14, 6 Ix'), the repo only has one project folder, "Peekaboo".
 The repo and this readme are still under construction and will be constantly updated.

 ## List of codes within each project folder